boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 In this section we will create a working HTML&CSS Azure Device Code phishing template email, ensure it works in Outlook, and send an Azure Device Code phishing email.

 ### Creating a Phishing Email Template
 For the phishing campaign we will need a convincing phishing email to send to the targets.
 AADInterals is capable of sending basic text phishing emails using the Microsoft Graph API.
 For testing this works great, but for Red Team engagements we wanted to go the extra mile and get some convincing HTML&CSS phishing emails going.
-Initially we were using this [DeviceCode PowerShell script created by Mr. Un1k0d3r & Rvrsh3ll](https://gist.github.com/rvrsh3ll/b8bfc113acf5726746929bef2e620f8d), but we kept adding more & more functionality, so we dubbed it TokenTactics!
+Initially we were using this [DeviceCodePhish.ps1 PowerShell script created by Mr. Un1k0d3r & Rvrsh3ll](https://gist.github.com/rvrsh3ll/b8bfc113acf5726746929bef2e620f8d), but we kept adding more & more functionality, so we dubbed it TokenTactics!

 To get some ideas, we began digging through Microsoft One-Time Password (OTP) emails.
 We created a phishing template in HTML&CSS, and we've included it in the TokenTactics GitHub repository for you!
 + [Azure Device Code HTML&CSS Phishing Template](https://github.com/rvrsh3ll/TokenTactics/blob/main/resources/example_phish.html)